 Financial obligations can sometimes seem burdensome.
 But, fortunately, there are many types of student aid that don’t have to be paid back.
 Unlike student loans, grants are financial gifts awarded to students who display economic need.
+96% of Embry-Riddle freshmen students receive some form of financial aid through scholarships, grants and loans.
 Find out which type of grant you may qualify for.

 Federal and State Grants – These grants are available to U.S. citizens or permanent residents who are enrolled in a degree-seeking program.
 To remain eligible, you must make satisfactory academic progress and not be in default or owe a return repayment on a grant or loan.
 Please review each grant for specific requirements.